-Other things to consider include the durability of the spade.
-The best garden spade or shovel will have a hard-wearing construction, being made of carbon or stainless steel, for example.
-The height of the spade is important, too, as you’ll want to find the most comfortable height for you.
+The height of the spade is important, as you’ll want to find the most comfortable height for you.
 Most spades are 72cm (28in) in height, but longer ones are available if you’re taller.
 And don’t forget the handle design either – available in T or D shapes, be sure to choose an ergonomic design you can work with for long periods of time.

-There are a number of different types of rakes available, so it’s important to get the best garden rake for the job.
-For example, ones with flexible teeth are lawn rakes, which can be used to remove grass clippings, moss and leaves from your lawn.
+There are a number of different types of rake available, so it’s important to get the best one for the job.
+For example, rakes with flexible teeth are lawn rakes, which can be used to remove grass clippings, moss and leaves from your lawn.
 For removing heavier debris, levelling soil or preparing seed beds, opt for a rake with solid teeth.

 Hoes are perfect for weeding large areas, and they also manoeuvre and loosen the earth.
 To get the best garden hoe, you’ll need to choose between the two different types – a push or pull hoe.